CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 Because CIS-CAT Pro Dashboard is a java-based application, a compatible java runtime environment (JRE) is required.
 OpenJDK versions are also supported.

-Java versions 8 through 11 are officially supported by CIS-CAT Pro Dashboard v2.0.0+.
-For prior versions of Dashboard, only Java 8.250 and below is supported.
+Stable versions of JRE, JDK, or openJDK versions 8 and 11 are officially supported by CIS-CAT Pro Dashboard. **Versions of Dashboard prior to v2.0.0 only work with Java 8.250 and below.**

 Verify the version of Java installed using the command below at Command Prompt:

 	# Ensure the Java installed is version 8 is installed
 	java -version

-**NOTE: JRE versions 8.251+ are not supported if using Dashboard versions prior to v2.0.0**

 ### Application Server###